This is a beaded bracelet tutorial to get you started learning how to make jewelry, the first of the two basic beading techniques.

 This will not be your finished length this is just to get an approximate count of beads needed.
 This wrist measures approximately 6 1/4" and with the choice of beads and clasp selected, the bracelet should finish out to about 7" to 7 1/4" for a comfortable fit.

-Lay out the pattern of the design to get a feel for how it will look.
+Lay out the pattern of the design on your work surface.
+You want to get a feel for how it will look.
 The pattern for this specific project is the 'repeat pattern'.

 In this example 8mm beads accented with silver plated rondelles or spacer beads were used.